jemmonsss/Video-Converter/README.md

 - **Cross-Platform Considerations:**
   Although this version is designed for Windows, the code can be adapted for macOS or Linux environments with some modifications.

-## Getting Help

-If you encounter any issues or have suggestions for improvements, please consider the following:
-- **GitHub Issues:**
-  Visit our [GitHub repository](https://github.com/jemmonsss/Video-Converter) to report issues or suggest features.
-- **Contact:**
-  Feel free to reach out to the maintainer with any questions.

-Enjoy using Video Converter and happy converting!

 ---